lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2017-10-28-ml-multilabel.md

 {% include figure.html
    src="/assets/images/posts/ml/multilabel/dataset.png"
-   alt="Samples from the multi-label dataset 'Image Data for Multi-Instance Multi-Label Learning'." figcaption="Samples from the multi-label dataset 'Image Data for Multi-Instance Multi-Label Learning'.
+   alt="Samples from the multi-label dataset 'Image Data for Multi-Instance Multi-Label Learning'." caption="Samples from the multi-label dataset 'Image Data for Multi-Instance Multi-Label Learning'.
 Note that some instances are associated with more than one label (mountains and sea or sea and sunset).
 Available at: <a href=\"https://www.lamda.nju.edu.cn/data_MIMLimage.ashx\">lamda.nju.edu.cn</a>" %}

 First, we must convert `target` to a binary encoding: